Software-Engineering-Team-11/Project/README.md

 ```
 python code/trafficgenerator.py
 ```
 After running this command, you'll be prompted to enter four equipment IDs.
 We recommend using IDs 1, 2, 3, and 4.
-You can use different IDs, but they all must be unique and cannot be duplicated.
+You can use different IDs, but they all must be unique, between the numbers 1 - 30, and cannot be duplicated.
 Once you've entered the IDs, you'll see a message that says "Waiting for start from game_software."
 When you see this, switch to your second terminal.

 ## Run the Game Software
 After running the test software open another terminal to run the main code.